-Preventive Services that are currently rated as A or B according to the United States Preventive Services Task Force (USPSTF) are listed in Addendum - List of Covered Preventive Care Services.
-This list is subject to change according to the guidelines and recommendation provided by USPSTF as determined by the Plan.
+Preventive Services that are currently rated as A or B according to the USPSTF, or as recommended by the CDC or HRSA are listed in Addendum - List of Covered Preventive Care Services.
+This list is subject to change according to the guidelines and recommendation provided by USPSTF, CDC, or HRSA as determined by the Plan.
 Coverage is subject to guidelines based on age, dosage, and frequency.